top of page

 Carrying Story Across Borders in Portugal

-Portugal was the first time I stepped into a global room not just as an observer, but as a speaker.
-A space where different cultures, languages, and lived experiences met, and where story was not theoretical, but actively shaping how people understood one another.
+Portugal was the first time I stepped into a global room not only to listen, but to speak.
+It was a space where languages, cultures, and lived experiences overlapped, and where story wasn’t being discussed in theory.
+It was shaping how people understood one another in real time.

 I am grateful to CreativeMornings Lisbon and Storytelling Lisboa for creating a space where global voices could meet, share, and learn from one another, and for inviting a dialogue grounded in presence, reflection, and the power of story across borders.